Yenaled/felsher/README.md

 ## Differential Gene Expression (Tissue)

 The following command will perform differential gene expression analysis on normalized tissue microarray data deposited in <i>microarray/processed_microarray/tissue/</i> (from the previous step).
 The output of the analysis will be deposited in that same directory.
 Each tissue will have a set of files produced from the analysis.
-For example, for liver, we'll have the files liver_diffexpr.csv (containing the differential gene expression log fold changes and p-values), liver_control_values.csv (containing the probe intensities for the control samples), and liver_myc_values.csv (containing the probe intensities for the MYC-induced tumor samples).
+For example, for liver, we'll have the files liver<b>_diffexpr.csv</b> (containing the differential gene expression log fold changes and p-values), liver<b>_control_values.csv</b> (containing the probe intensities for the control samples), and liver<b>_myc_values.csv</b> (containing the probe intensities for the MYC-induced tumor samples).

 <pre>Rscript microarray/diffexpr.r microarray/processed_microarray</pre>